dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 To scale the BFT (Byzantine Fault Tolerant) Consensus core of blockchains, prevailing wisdom is to separate between two responsibilities.

-* The first is reliable Transport for spreading yet-unconfirmed transactions.
+* The first is a Transport for reliably spreading yet-unconfirmed transactions.
 It regulates communication and optimizes throughput, but it tracks only causal ordering in the form of a DAG (Direct Acyclic Graph).

 * The second is forming a sequential ordering of transactions and determining their commit finality.